How to Make A Licence Plate Wind Chime

-Pretty much anything looks like a wind chime candidate to me, so I knew exactly what I wanted to make for our August Thrifty Chicks license plate challenge... a license plate wind chime filled with memories..
+Pretty much anything looks like a wind chime candidate to me, so when I found a license plate I decided to make a wind chime filled with memories..

 Once I found my $5 vintage March 1969 license plate I gathered the other things that I needed... a thrifted necklace, a large split ring (and some small ones that didn't make it into the pic), and some pliers.

 As for the chimes, well, when I think of license plates of course I think of driving.